 Bible Study / Reflection for groups or individuals

-During her year as President of our Union, Dianne Tidball will be providing reflection material for groups and individuals to use.
+During her year as President of our Union, Dianne Tidball provided the following reflection material for groups and individuals to use.

 Using the reflections for groups and individuals on the theme of 'As in heaven'.